4np/Matchismo/README.md

 Note that I have developed this with 4" screen (iPhone 5 & 5S) in mind.
 Running this on a 3.5" screen or simulator may result in los of UI.

 ## Versions
 The code has been tagged in different versions to represent the different stages of development and progressing through the Lectures, Slides and Assignments.
+The _Lecture_ tags are probably good starting points for starting with assignments.
 From bottom (oldest) to top (most recent) the different stages of development are tagged:

 Tag              | What
 ---------------- | ---
+Lecture-3        | Updated to code with the changes / additions of Lecture 3
-Assignment-1     | Added the code for Assignment 1
+*_Assignment-1_* | Added the code for Assignment 1
 Slides-Lecture-2 | Added the code from the slides of Lecture 2 Slides-Lecture-1 | Added the code from the slides of Lecture 1 Lecture-2        | The code from the end of Lecture 2